abpframework/abp/docs/en/Blog-Posts/2020-06-05 v2_9_Release/Post.md

 OU management is available for both of the MVC (Razor Pages) and the Angular user interfaces.

+> If you are using the MVC / Razor Pages UI and upgrading from an earlier version, you need to add `@volo/identity` (version 2.9.0) NPM package to your `package.json` of the web project.

 ### Chat Module Angular UI

 We had introduced a new [chat module](https://commercial.abp.io/modules/Volo.Chat) in the previous version, which was only supporting the ASP.NET Core MVC / Razor Pages UI.
 Now, it has also an Angular UI option.